ResearchIT/pronto-user-docs/docs/file_transfers/rsync.md

 (Note that the D in desktop is capitalized)

-Everything after "cd" is the location of where your files are.
+Everything after `cd` is the location of where your files are.
 If I saved a folder under "Downloads", I would type in for example:

 ```
 cd Downloads/<Folder name goes here>
 ```

 Let's verify that the files we want to sync are in the folder.
-Type in the command "ls" in the terminal.
+Type in the command `ls` in the terminal.
 We should be able to see a list of all the files that are in that folder.
 In my example, I have created two files called Data1 and Data2.
 Your terminal should look something like this:

 ![verify_files](img/rsync_1_0.png)